-Trained as a political historian of nineteenth century Britain, my first publications - Politics and the People ( splendidly reissued in paperback in 2009 ) and an edited collection of essays Re-Reading the Constitution (1996) - helped outline an agenda for what a cultural history of British politics might look like.
+Trained as a political historian of nineteenth century Britain, my first publications — Politics and the People (1993; reissued in paperback in 2009) and an edited collection of essays Re-Reading the Constitution (1996) — helped outline an agenda for what a cultural history of British politics might look like.
 In particular, they addressed the cultural practices and forms of subjectivity upon which the British version of democracy relied during the nineteenth century.
-My next book Hunger.
-A Modern History (2007) explored how and why hunger came to be understood as a problem and the changing ways in which it was addressed by civil society and the state in imperial Britain.
+My next book, Hunger.
+A Modern History (2007), explored how and why hunger came to be understood as a problem that had to be addressed in imperial Britain.
 It was also an attempt to imagine what social history and histories of welfare might look like after the cultural and imperial turns.

-A collection of essays The Peculiarities of Liberal Modernity in Imperial Britain, co-edited with Simon Gunn in honor of our graduate adviser Patrick Joyce, was published in 2011.
-My next book Distant Strangers.
-How Britain Became Modern (2014) sought to develop an account of modernity rooted in singular social conditions rather than the logic of capitalism.
-I have just completed an unusually argumentative textbook which will be published in Spring 2017 as part of a new Cambridge History of Britain series, my volume is Modern Britain, 1750 to the Present.
+A collection of essays, The Peculiarities of Liberal Modernity in Imperial Britain, co-edited with Simon Gunn in honor of our graduate adviser Patrick Joyce, was published in 2011.
+My next book, Distant Strangers.
+How Britain Became Modern (2014), sought to develop an account of modernity rooted in singular social conditions rather than the logic of capitalism.
+Last year I published the fourth and final volume of a Cambridge History of Britain series of textbooks, Modern Britain, 1750 to the Present.
+It outlines how Britain arrived at its nasty neoliberal, post-Brexit, present by tracing the rise, fall and reinvention of liberal political economy since the eighteenth century.
 An NEH funded project on the making of homo economicus and the nature of neoliberalism in late twentieth century Britain has given rise to the begining of a new book idea about the global history of late Britain told through Heathrow Airport.

-I am a co-editor of the Berkeley Series in British Studies published by the University of California Press and am on the editorial boards of Social History, Twentieth Century British History, History Compass and the Journal of British Studies.
+I am editor of the Berkeley Series in British Studies published by the University of California Press and am on the editorial boards of Social History, Twentieth Century British History, History Compass and the Journal of British Studies.

 I am a board member of the Berkeley Faculty Association and am broadly interested in the neoliberal transformation of our universities and its consequences for us all, but especially for undergraduate and graduate students.